Skip to content

 State Inheritance Tax

 Iowa has an inheritance tax.
 Iowa is phasing out its inheritance tax; it was fully repealed effective January 1, 2025 Unlike estate tax (which is paid by the estate), inheritance tax is paid by the individual beneficiaries.
 The rate usually depends on the relationship between the beneficiary and the deceased.
 Spouses are typically exempt, and close relatives usually pay lower rates than more distant relatives or non-relatives.
+Learn more in our estate tax guide.

 Federal Estate Tax